mfung1/fung/src/posts/front-of-the-frontend.md

 Understandtably, having diverging skillsets and specialisms can make hiring a 'Front-End Developer' a confusing task.
 When a company posts the position as available, how do they know what type of Developer they need?{.mf-body}

-Not every website is the same, and not every business or organisation is able to use the 'latest and greatest' techonlogies, so there's a need for developers to be able to still make WordPress based websites, or websites without UI Frameworks like React, Vue etc.{.mf-body}
+Not every website is the same, and not every business or organisation is able to use the 'latest and greatest' technologies, so there's a need for developers to be able to still make WordPress based websites, or websites without UI Frameworks like React, Vue etc.{.mf-body}

 The issue therefore is what skills you list any applicant needs to be able to do the role, do you just list everything web related, or list the things you need and hope the developer will learn new things while they're there?{.mf-body}